nlee728/bamazon/README.md

-#Bamazon
+# Bamazon

-An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer.
+> An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer.
 Users can also view, track and update the product inventory as a manager.

+## Getting Started

-###Bamazon Customer
+### Bamazon Customer
 The Bamazon Customer Portal allows users to view the current items available for purchase.
 The user will be prompted to enter the Item ID and the number of units they wish to purchase.
 If the item is in stock, the order will be completed and the user will see the total amount of their purchase.

-###Bamazon Manager
+### Bamazon Manager
 The Bamazon Manager Portal allows users to view and edit the inventory of the store.
 The user will be prompted to choose from the following options:

-View Products For Sale
+* View Products For Sale
-View Low Inventory
+* View Low Inventory
-Add To Inventory
+* Add To Inventory
-Add New Product
+* Add New Product

 *View Products For Sale* allows the user to see the list of products that are currently for sale, what department the item belongs to, the price of the product and how much stock is left for that product.